Rays - Yankees Prediction, Odds, Pick, How To Watch

 Why The Rays Could Cover The Spread

-The Rays' pitching has been great this year, but right now, they need to find some consistency.
-In their last four wins, they have given up just six runs in those four games combined.
-Meanwhile, in their last four losses, the Rays have given up 35 runs.
-On the season the Rays are third in team ERA, while also sitting third in WHIP and first in opponent batting average.
-Tyler Glasnow will be on the mound today for the Rays.
-He is 4-3 on the season with a 3.36 ERA.
-He has been solid this month as well.
-Glasnow has pitched 31.1 innings this month, giving up ten runs with only eight being earned.
-This gives him a 2.30 ERA, but he still has just a 2-2 record on the month as the Rays have struggled on offense in some of his starts.
+The Rays' pitching has been great this year and they have gotten back into a groove in their last three games.
+They have allowed just five runs in the last three games.
+On the season the Rays are second in team ERA, while also sitting second in WHIP and first in opponent batting average.
+It will be Shane McClanahan on the mound today for the Rays.
+He is 11-1 this season with a 3.00 ERA.
+While McClanahan has had a good year, July did not go well.
+He did not get a win in July as the Rays went 1-2 in his starts.
+He gave up ten runs in 15 innings over three starts, good for a 6.00 ERA.

-On the offensive end of things, the Rays are fourth in the majors in runs scored this year, while sitting fifth in slugging, tenth in on base percentage, and 11th in batting average.
-Randy Arozarena leads the team in RBIs this year with 62, while he has hit 17 home runs.
-Still, this has been a bad month for him.
-He is hitting just .160 on the month with two home runs and five RBIs.
-He has stolen three basses and scored them times though.
-It may just be a small slump from the home run derby, but the Rays need him to kick back into gear.
+On the offensive end of things, the Rays are fourth in the majors in runs scored this year, while sitting fifth in slugging, tenth in on-base percentage, and 11th in batting average.
+Randy Arozarena leads the team in RBIs this year with 64, while he has hit 18 home runs.
+Last night he hit a two-run home run against the Yankees, and hopefully, this is breaking him out of a slump.
+In July he hit just .153 with two home runs and five RBIs.
+He was on a six-game hitless streak until last night, and since the home run derby has been struggling.

-Meanwhile, Brandon Lowe is coming off a great series.
-He went 5-11 in the series, with two home runs, and six RBIs.
-On the month he now has 11 RBIs with the help of four home runs and five doubles.
-He is hitting .286 with a .384 on-base percentage.
-Joining him in driving in a lot of runs as of late is Yandy Diaz, he has driven in a run in four of his last five games and has six RBIs in that time.
-On the month he has 12 RBIs with the help of two home runs and five doubles.
-He is also hitting well, hitting .313 on the month with a .390 on-base percentage.
+Meanwhile, Brandon Lowe, Isaac Paredes, and Wander Franco come into the game swinging the bat well.
+Lowe has hit .364 over the last week.
+He has three home runs in that time with nine RBIs while also scoring four runs.
+Paredes is not hitting as well, but he is slugging.
+Paredes is hitting just .200 over the last week, but he has three home runs and a double.
+All four of his hits in the last week are for extra bases and all four have led to him scoring a run.
+He also has walked four times to give him an OBP of .360 in the last week.
+Franco has also walked four times in the last week, as he is hitting .304 and has a .407 OBP.
+He has two home runs and two RBIs while scoring six times in the last week.

 Why The Yankees Could Cover The Spread

 The Yankees need to figure out how to score some runs.
-They are tied for 20th on the season in runs scored, while sitting 26th in on-base percentage, 18th in slugging percentage, and 29th in batting average.
-Aaron Judge returned to the lineup over the weekend but did not play in blowout.
-In the two games he did play, he went 3-6 with three walks and a home run.
-He drove in two runs and also scored two times in those games.
+They are 22nd on the season in runs scored while sitting 27th in on-base percentage, 19th in slugging percentage, and 29th in batting average.
+The Yankees need Aaron Judge to step up as well.
+Since returning to the lineup, he is 4-11 with a home run and two RBIs.
+He has also walked six times in those games.
+Pitchers are going around him a lot, as much of the Yankee's offense is struggling.

-Meanwhile, Isiah Kiner-Falefa drove in three runs over the weekend and now has six RBIs on the month.
-He is not hitting great, but with 11 walks on the month, his on-base percentage is sitting at .419 while he has a .292 batting average.
-He had not hit a home run since June 29th though, but he does have three doubles this month.
-Many guys are struggling to hit home runs right now, but Giancarlo Stanton is still launching some.
-On the month he is hitting just .207, but he has hit seven home runs which has led to 16 RBIs this month.
-Stanton has also scored 12 times this month.
+The struggles include the two guys who bat near him in the lineup, Anthony Rizzo and Giancarlo Stanton.
+They are providing little protection for Judge, as pitchers rather face these two.
+Stanton is hitting just .136 over the last week, with a home run and eight strikeouts.
+Meanwhile, Rizzo is hitting just .167 with no RBIs and eight strikeouts.

-Gleyber Torres also is hitting well this month.
-He has his 15-game hitting streak broken over the weekend, but still has three doubles, a triple, and four home runs this month, all while hitting .286.
-He also has walked six times this month giving him an OBP of .318.
-Torres is scoring and driving in runs as well.
-He has 13 runs scored this month and has 12 RBIs.
+Not everything is doom and gloom for the Yankees though.
+Jake Bauers and Harrison Bader have been hitting well.
+Bauers is hitting .417 over the last week with two home runs and three RBIs.
+He has struck out six times though, but he has scored twice.
+Meanwhile, Bader is hitting .368 over the last week, with a stolen base and one RBI.
+Bader has been scoring a lot though.
+In the last week, he has scored five times, leading the team.

 Final Rays-Yankees Prediction & Pick